 Virtual & in-person assistance for students

-Certain departments may have limited staffing, so please check department websites for specific in-person and virtual services.
+Certain departments may have limited staffing, so please check department websites for specific hours.

 Don’t forget to register for classes!
 You can register online through ctcLink.

 If you are not finding the information you need below, please email Info.Central@seattlecolleges.edu.

 For assistance with ctcLink, Citrix, MyCentral, and Office 365, contact IT Services.

 Access Points: Admissions & Outreach are available via e-mail during normal business hours.
 Outreach hosts periodic future student Information Sessions (offered in-person on a limited basis).
 Phone calls placed directly to staff extensions and (206) 934-JOIN are being rerouted in real-time but may go to voicemail if we are in meetings or on the phone with other students.